-- Women make up 59% of the undergraduate population; the proportion has been stable since 2003. - Ethnic minority students are up as a proportion of university students to 23% in 2009 (in line with their proportion in that age group). - There is a higher proportion of men at Russell Group universities. - Less than 10% of Black students are at Russell Group universities, compared to a quarter of White students. - Black students are less than two-thirds as likely to get a good degree as White students. - Around a third of Black students get a first or upper-second class degree, compared to two-thirds of White students.
+For those who go on to university, there is - Women make up 59% of the undergraduate population; the proportion has been stable since 2003. a mixed picture.
+Girls continue their - Ethnic minority students are up as a proportion of university students to 23% in 2009 (in line with their proportion in that advantage but there is strong subject age group). segregation.
+More ethnic minority - There is a higher proportion of men at Russell Group universities. students are now going to university, but - Less than 10% of Black students are at Russell Group universities, compared to a quarter of White students. they are less likely to attend Russell - Black students are less than two-thirds as likely to get a good degree as White students.
+Group Universities.
+Around a third of Black students get a first or upper-second class degree, compared to two-thirds of White students.

-Access to higher education In 2008, men were more likely to have a degree than women (22.3% of men compared with 20.5% of women).
+2015 Access to higher education In 2008, men were more likely to have a degree than women (22.3% of men compared with 20.5% of women).
 By 2013, women had overtaken men, with 27.7% of men holding a degree compared with 28.4% of women.
 All ethnicities saw an increase in the proportion with a degree-level qualification.
 Moreover, in 2012/13, more school leavers from ethnic minorities went on to study at a higher education institution than White school leavers (51-65% compared with 45% respectively).
 However, some ethnic minorities were less likely than pupils from other ethnicities to study at a higher-ranked institution: Just over 13% of Black pupils, compared with 15% of White and 19-20% of Mixed and Asian pupils, went to a university ranked in the top third.
 Just 6% of Black pupils, compared with 11% of White and 12% of Mixed and Asian pupils, went to a Russell Group university (including Oxford/Cambridge).
-Disabled people were less likely than those without a disability to have a degree-level qualification, and the gap between the two groups widened. between the two groups widened. - According to UCAS (2014), 2014 saw the largest recorded increase in university entry rates among young people living in the most disadvantaged 20% of areas, narrowing the gap with those from more advantaged areas.
+Disabled people were less likely than those without a disability to have a degree-level qualification, and the gap between the two groups widened.
+According to UCAS (2014), 2014 saw the largest recorded increase in university entry rates among young people living in the most disadvantaged 20% of areas, narrowing the gap with those from more advantaged areas.
 Concerns remained, however, that higher tuition fees might curb university participation among prospective students from disadvantaged backgrounds.

-There is a geographic component to skills and qualifications.
+2010 There is a geographic component to skills and qualifications.
 In Wales, more adults are disadvantaged by low skills and qualifications than in most other parts of Britain.
 In some ethnic and religious groups there are large numbers of people without any qualifications.

-- 1 in 4 Welsh adults lack basic literacy skills, more than in any English region and in contrast to 1 in 6 in England overall.
-1 in 2 people in England and Wales lack functional numeracy. - 33% of working age Muslim women have no qualifications, and only 9% have a degree. - The relationship between ethnicity, literacy and numeracy is very strong and specific cases extremely negative; for example, being Black and male appears to have a greater impact on levels of numeracy than being learning disabled.
+1 in 4 Welsh adults lack basic literacy skills, more than in any English region and in contrast to 1 in 6 in England overall.
+1 in 2 people in England and Wales lack functional numeracy.
+33% of working age Muslim women have no qualifications, and only 9% have a degree.
+The relationship between ethnicity, literacy and numeracy is very strong and specific cases extremely negative; for example, being Black and male appears to have a greater impact on levels of numeracy than being learning disabled.